Cerchie/alpaca-kafka-flink-streamlit/README.md

 - (Optional, but recommended) Enter a description of the API key that describes how you intend to use it, so you can distinguish it from other API keys.
 Confirm that you have saved your key and secret.
 - Click 'Continue'.
 The key is added to the API keys table.

-### Create 1 topics with 1 partition each named `AAPL`.
+### Create 1 topic with 1 partition each named `SPY`.

 - From the navigation menu, click 'Topics', and then click 'Create topic'.
-- In the Topic name field, type “AAPL”.
+- In the Topic name field, type “SPY”.
 Change the 'Partitions' field from 6 to 1.
 Then select 'Create with defaults'.

 ### Create an API key for Schema Registry.